Tax revenue statistics

 Because of differing national tax structures, indirect taxes, direct taxes and net social contributions vary considerably in importance from country to country in terms of the tax revenue they generate.

-Taxes on production and imports have increased their share of total taxation from 2010 to 2019.
+Taxes on production and imports have increased their share of total taxation from 2010 to 2020.
 This is at least partly due to increases in the VAT rates in many countries and the introduction of new taxes.
-Indirect taxes are expected to have a shorter lag in reaction to the renewed growth in output.
+Indirect taxes are expected to have a shorter lag in reaction to the renewed growth in output as there is no carrying forward possibilities as with some taxes on corporate profits.
 Between 2014 and 2019, taxes on production and imports grew in line with nominal GDP, meaning that as a ratio to GDP they remained stable at 13.7 %, except for year 2017 when taxes on production and imports stood at 13.6 %.
+In 2020 the ratio decreased to 13.4 % of GDP as tax revenue - specifically from taxes on products such as VAT - declined faster than GDP.
+Due to the lockdown there was a shift in consumption patterns, for example away from dining in a restaurant towards home cooking, the latter typically having a lower VAT rate on the basic ingredients.

 In 2020, the highest ratios of taxes on production and imports relative to GDP were recorded in Sweden (21.8 %), Croatia (18.8 %) and Hungary (18.3 %), in line with the relatively high overall level of taxation in Sweden.
 The lowest ratios of these indirect taxes were recorded for Ireland (6.6 %), Romania and Germany (both 10.5 %), Malta (10.9 %), Luxembourg (11.2 %), Spain (11.5 %), Czechia (11.6 %), Lithuania (11.8 %) as well as Switzerland (5.5 %), with Ireland and Switzerland having a low overall level of taxation (see Table 5).